cloudmesh-community/book/chapters/in/AmazonAuroraDB.md

   open source databases and manage them for high availability.
 This allows users to provision these open source databases through Amazon and still use existing code, tools and drivers with little change.
-* *High Performance*: Aurora offers upto 5 times the throughput of a standard MySQL database and 3 times throughput of standard PostGreSQL.
+* *High Performance*: Aurora offers up to 5 times the throughput of a standard MySQL database and 3 times throughput of standard PostGreSQL.
 All this is offered at a price point which 1/10th of a commercial database.